LevinJ/cluttered_mnist_sequence/README.md

 # Model Architecture

-The FFN-SPN model architecture is quite straightford, it use spatial transformation network to localize the region of iterest and then use convolutional neural network to segment and classify digits.
+The FFN-SPN model architecture is quite straightforward, it use spatial transformation network to localize the region of interest and then use convolutional neural network to segment and classify digits.

 ![arch_1](./images/arhitecture_1.PNG)